 - 1 1/2 cups heavy whipping cream, chilled

 - 1 teaspoon vanilla extract or coconut extract

 - Toast your coconut flakes by placing your desired amount in an ungreased skillet over medium-low heat.
 Stir frequently for about 5 minutes until the flakes look golden brown.
 Immediately transfer the coconut to a plate or other surface to cool.
 The coconut will become a bit crunchy as it cools.
 Set aside

 - Preheat your oven to 325 F. Butter and flour a 12-cup bundt cake pan, 2 9x5-inch loaf pans, or one 9x13" casserole dish.
 Set aside.

-- Place the flour, sugar, baking powder, salt, cut butter, and vegetable oil into the bowl of a stand mixer fitted with a paddle attachment, or into a large mixing bowl to use a hand mixer.
+- Place the flour, sugar, baking powder, salt, cut butter, and vegetable oil into a stand mixer fitted with a paddle attachment or into a large mixing bowl to use a hand mixer.

 - At low speed, combine the ingredients until the mixture resembles coarse wet sand.